solana-foundation/developer-content/content/guides/getstarted/how-to-create-a-token.md

 ## Creating the token mint

 Solana does not work with floating point numbers internally.
-This is why every token has an actually max supply represented by an unsigned integer of size 64 bites called a u64.
+This is why every token has an actual max supply represented by an unsigned integer of size 64 bites called a u64.
 The maximum number results to 2^64 – 1 = 18446744073709551615.
 You can however set a decimal point for the token.
 For example